tillgrallert/p3601db9e/to-do.md

 ## done

+- use dataset  for the argument in the section on food prices: I am not sure what I meant by this statement
+    + **done** in [^fn12]: mention that the data set and all plots are available with DOI from Zenodo
+    + **done** #td10: make sure to use a consistent number of food riots:
+        * 2018-10-13: 26 food riots between 1874--1916, including 7 in Baghdad
+- **done** add static maps
+    + of all food riots in my sample
+- **done** integrate qualitative price data
 - add references to the dataset
 - change structure:
     + move vignettes to the front of the "food riots" sections